Osvaldo Sala

 Curriculum Vitae

-Osvaldo Sala is the Julie A. Wrigley, Regents’ and Foundation Professor, at Arizona State University, where he contributes to both the School of Life Sciences and School of Sustainability.
-He is also the Founding Director of the Global Drylands Center and the Leader of the Extremes Focal Area, which is part of the Global Futures Laboratory.
-He came to ASU in 2010 from Brown University where he was the founding Director of the Environmental Change Initiative and the Sloan Lindemann Professor of Biology.
+Osvaldo Sala is an ecosystem ecologist and sustainability scientist who studies drylands as they are embedded into global social-ecological systems.
+He is the Julie A. Wrigley, Regents’ and Foundation Professor, at Arizona State University.
+He is also the Founding Director of the Global Drylands Center.
+He came to Arizona State University in 2010 from Brown University where he was the founding Director of the Environmental Change Initiative and the Sloan Lindemann Professor of Biology.